How to Calculate Total Addressable Market to Drive Hockey-Stick Growth

 5. What does long-term market growth look like?

-Market growth refers to the rise in demand for a product or service in the market.
+Market growth refers to the rise in demand for a product or service in a specific market.
 It's important to spend some time assessing your market’s growth potential.
 And though you can't predict the future, you can use trends in growth to give you some idea of where your total addressable market will be heading.
 Some indicating trends you can track to gauge your market's growth include year-to-year industry-wide sales, number of customers, and type and size of purchases per customer.

 3 ways to calculate total addressable market